z336/blog/src/pages/notes/how-to-build-this-website.md

 Here are the tools I use often:

-1. [Sublime Text](https://www.sublimetext.com/): I'm back on my Sublime Text bullshit after years of Visual Studio Code.
+1. [Sublime Text](https://www.sublimetext.com/): I'm back on Sublime Text after years of using Visual Studio Code.
 VS Code is robust, but bloated, and I'm tired of Microsoft tracking everything I do.
 It might require some hacking here and there but Sublime Text is still one sharp editor.
 2. [Hyper](https://hyper.is/): You should enjoy the terminal you stare at for many hours a day.
 3. [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/): I'm kind of a Firefox lifer, even though they seem to be selling out at the time of writing.
 The developer tools are top notch and they still let me use [uBlock Origin](https://ublockorigin.com/).
 4. [Astro](https://www.astro.build/): It feels familiar if you have ever built anything with React, but unlike React, it does not ship any JavaScript to the client unless you intentionally add it.

 ## Design in HTML and CSS

 I like to think I have an eye for design but I am not a designer.
-So step 0 is to shop around for inspiration and see if it can help me to create something new.
+So step 0 for design is to shop around for inspiration and see if it can help me to create something new.
 These sites look great and (perhaps obviously) inspire the design here on my own site:

 - [HeydonWorks](https://heydonworks.com/)
 - [Henry from Online](https://henry.codes/)